danielroe/roe.dev/src/content/articles/serverless-functions-nuxt-zeit-now.md

   - now
   - serverless
   - zeit
+description: If you are using ZEIT Now to host your Nuxt application, you can use the same entrypoints for Nuxt server middleware and your Now serverless functions.
+Here's how.
 ---

 When building a modern web application, you might want to use serverless functions (or lambdas).
 For example: